richard-scryber/scryber.core/docs/overview/styles_and_classes.rst

 * The ``footer`` rows are performing some calculations based on the summary information, and outputting the total values.
 * The ``num @data-format`` is changing the output text to a currency value within the model.

-The template data-binding works on any collection of objects, or an individual object as a *with* expression.

-It would also be possible to use the model.order.items[index()].*property* in replacement of any of the context cases.

-It is also possible to nest templates, for example looping over drders and items in the orders.
+It is also possible to nest templates, for example looping over orders and items in the orders.